 Mission Statement as a Business Hypothesis

 The organization’s mission statement represents the organizations best guess of how to best serve their target customers.
-The mission statement as a business hypothesis thus warrants frequent visiting by the board and nonprofit leadership team members to ensure the financial, human, and technological resources are having the desired impact.
-For better or for worse, organizational mission statements are instead often permanently grafted on to the static DNA of the organization.
+The mission statement is a business hypothesis.
+Therefore, it warrants frequent visiting by the board and nonprofit leadership team members.
+This ensures the financial, human, and technological resources have the desired impact.
+For better or for worse, organizational mission statements are often permanently grafted onto the static DNA of the organization.
+This permanence restricts organizational flexibility.
 Organizational pivots in response to changing environmental and customer needs is not only thus restricted it remains unlikely.
 For those organizations who seek to pivot only a fraction are able to navigate the hurdles of organizational change.

 Mission Statement as a Business Hypothesis

 Organizational pivoting is strengthened when the leadership team is able to produce a convincing business case for change.
-The business case is so crucial for strengthening the organization’s capacity to change that it remains a common element of most (if not all) change management methodologies.
-The challenge with creating a convincing business case for change is that it often reflects values, insights, goals, and terms that are in conflict with the organization’s status quo.
+The business case is crucial for strengthening the organization’s capacity to change.
+It remains a common element of most change management methodologies.
+Creating a convincing business case for change is challenging.
+It often reflects values, insights, goals, and terms.
+These are in conflict with the organization’s status quo.
 Most change management efforts fail to meet their goals because of member commitment to existing norms.

 The best mission statements are those that are both specific and general in their communication of goals.
-The result is the culmination of several statements that allow for the organization to pivot and adapt to changing customer needs and opportunities as they surface.
+The result is the culmination of several statements.
+They allow for the organization to pivot and adapt to changing customer needs.
+They also help seize opportunities as they surface.
 In many cases the organizational cultures becomes implicitly viewed as synonymous with the organization’s mission statement.

 A Mission Building Canvas –